 So when the developer teams says “we don´t know what this will look like in the end so we will start here and refine it as we go along”, my response will be “why don´t you know?
 How hard have you looked?
 What effort would it take to improve your understanding before you start designing?”.

 As for “agile business” , that looks to me like “retrofitting” or induction from agile as a software development approach.
-We are told that companies like Adobe and Apple are agile (!), and Spotify.
+We are told that companies like Adobe and Apple are agile (!)(gimme a break), and Spotify (same app year after year).
 I find this a sterile discussion, where inevitably “agile” ends up being applied as a label on anything that you want to applaud or promote.
-Agile ends up a victim of its own success – the other day agile was touted as the means to achieve security in software development.
+Agile ends up a victim of its own success – the other day agile was touted as the means to achieve security in software development (!!).
 I rest my case.